oclif/oclif.github.io/docs/help_classes.md

 $ yarn add --latest @oclif/command
 ```

-To get started, first define the filepath to your help class in oclif config in package.json.
+To get started, first define the filepath to your help class in oclif's config in package.json.
 This is a relative path to the help class, without a file extension.

 For this example, the help class will be created in a file at "[project root]/src/help.ts".